I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 I’m sure your friend had the best of intentions, but they’re offering up some awful advice.

 The rubber suits you see some misguided people wearing while working out do nothing more than make you sweat more.
-There’s no fat loss benefits from wearing the rubber suit.
+There’s no weight loss benefit from wearing the rubber suit.

 What Exercises Can I Do to Get Rid of That Fat On My Inner Thighs?